 Ashleigh McConnell etched her name in Paralympic history at her first Paralympic Games in 2016, when she and her women’s 4x100m freestyle relay 34 Points teammates – Ellie Cole, Maddison Elliott and Lakeisha Patterson – won gold in world record time.

 Despite this success, the early years of Ashleigh’s career had been marred by painful near misses.
-She came within 0.12 seconds of the qualifying time for the London 2012 Paralympic Games, and narrowly missed selection to the Australian team for the 2014 Commonwealth Games.
+She came within 0.12 seconds of the qualifying time for the London 2012 Paralympic Games, and only just fell short of selection to the Australian team for the 2014 Commonwealth Games.

-As well as winning gold in the freestyle relay at the Rio 2016 Paralympic Games, Ashleigh also reached the finals of the women’s 50m freestyle S9 and …Read More
+As well as winning gold in the freestyle relay at the Rio 2016 Paralympic Games, Ashleigh also …Read More